Tag Archives: favorite posts

 Superman II 2.35: Mainly About Hot Dogs

-Well, after centuries of stories assuring us that sacrificing something for true love is admirable and worthwhile, we finally have a movie that begs to differ.
-Superman II tells us that making sacrifices for love is selfish, and benefits bullies who try to take over the world.
+Superman II tells us that making sacrifices for love is selfish, and it benefits bullies who try to take over the world.
 That’s why there are so many bullies currently running things.
 People need to keep that in mind.

 Continue reading Superman II 2.35: Mainly About Hot Dogs